-The encoder portion compresses the geologic realizations, m, into a latent representation zm through the
+The encoder, Enc, compresses the geologic realizations, m, into a latent representation zm through the

 use of depthwise separable convolutions [76].
 This type of convolution learns the parameters for each channel

 n the image separately, avoiding mixing of variables or loss of resolution, as shown in Figure 10.
 This is